-The Foundation Stage Curriculum as the name implies this is the very foundation of a child's introduction to school and learning.
-As such it is a vital time for each child to develop their love of learning.
-At Star International we strive to help the children develop a positive self-image and so help them to become successful personally and academically.
+The Foundation Stage Curriculum provides our youngest pupils with an introduction to school and helps the children to develop a love of learning.
+At Star International we strive to help the children develop a positive self-image, develop their independence and help them to become successful personally and academically.
 We do this by creating a happy, caring and stimulating environment.
 We consider it essential that we work in partnership with parents so they are able to support their child's learning.

 - Personal, Social and Emotional Development